 The Drawbacks of Buying a Short Sale Home

 The biggest drawback of a short sale from a buyer's perspective is the length of time it can take.
-Banks are notorious for moving slowly, and it could be close to a year before your sale is finalized.
+Las Vegas banks are notorious for moving slowly, and it could be close to a year before your sale is finalized.
 There is also a great deal more paperwork for short sales which can be confusing to process.
 Finally, you will be unable to arrange for financing until after the seller's bank approves of the sale.

 The short sale process can be lengthy, frustrating, a wrought with delays.
 But with an experienced short sale attorney by your side, it can put you in a home that would otherwise be out of your budget.
 To discuss the short sale process, contact Vohwinkel Law today.